-What is Nexus Writer?
+What is NX-Writer?

-Nexus Writer is a comprehensive Integrated Creative Environment (ICE) designed for storytellers who need more than just a word processor.
+NX-Writer is a comprehensive Integrated Creative Environment (ICE) designed for storytellers who need more than just a word processor.

 πŸ“